We work hard to build relationships with local schools, where arts provision is often limited due to staffing and funding difficulties.

 Please consider a one-off or regular monthly donation to help us to support young people in Gloucestershire, Warwickshire, Worcestershire and Oxfordshire.

-£20 per month could help build a school choir; £50 per month could fund Youth Chorus training; £100 per month could help fund Playground Opera in a school.
+£20 per month could help build a school choir; £50 per month could help fund Youth Chorus training; £100 per month could help fund Playground Opera in a school.
 To discuss further ways of how you can help, contact Saskia Ross: saskia@lfo.org.uk

 Singing Schools